 The bottom line is that while there may be some problem issues, in the appropriate circumstances, a distressed company may be able to take advantage of the DIP financing procedures under Chapter 11 of the Bankruptcy Code.
 In doing so, it can obtain the liquidity it needs to finance a turnaround or restructuring, or to finance the process of selling the company, even if it could not obtain such a loan outside of bankruptcy.

 How is Accounts Receivable Factoring used in DIP financing?

 Companies can also use factoring as a financing tool in DIP financing – a possibility that many small business owners do not realize.
-In fact, accounts receivable financing can be one of the most flexible ways to obtain financing and recapitalization during the bankruptcy process.
+In fact, accounts receivable financing can be one of the most flexible ways to obtain financing and recapitalization during the chapter 11 bankruptcy process.
 Factoring can be a win-win for both the borrowing company and the factoring firm.
 The borrower obtains needed financing that is not based on its own credit status, and the factoring firm achieves priority status under the Bankruptcy Code.

 Learn More about DIP Financing

 If your company is experiencing financial distress, it’s important to consult an experienced bankruptcy attorney and/or a restructuring or turnaround specialist to determine all of your viable options.
 You may be able to do a workout or other restructuring process outside of bankruptcy.
 However, if you determine that bankruptcy is your best option, DIP financing may provide a strong opportunity to help turn your company around.
 With Paragon as your DIP Lender, we can offer our years of expertise in DIP, exit financing and other creative debt solutions.